behrooz66/MakerSight/README.md

       Content root path: /home/behrooz/projects/MakerSight/MakerSight.API/
 ```

-Note that there are two endpoints provided, with and without HTTPS (Port number will vary on your machine).
-Depending on your OS you may be asked to accept the self signed certificate or continue "at your own risk" through the browser, or you may just be able to use the non-secured endpoint.
+**Important**: Note that there are two endpoints provided, with and without HTTPS (Port number will vary on your machine).
+Depending on your OS you may be asked to accept the self signed certificate or continue "at your own risk" through the browser.

 By navigating to `http://localhost:{PORT}/swagger` you will get a simple UI presenting the available APIs.